13-Day Self-Drive Tour of the Ring Road of Iceland with the Snaefellsnes Peninsula & the Westfjords

 • More

-Day four should be spent enjoying the many sights and optional activities within the beautiful Skaftafell area of the Vatnajokull National Park.
-Skaftafell is a nature reserve area known for its majestic features and diverse landscapes.
+Skaftafell is known for its majestic features and diverse landscapes.
 It also boasts a rich flora amid glaciers and sands.

-Hiking enthusiasts will be thrilled with the number of tracks and trails, including one that leads to the beautiful Svartifoss waterfall.
-This waterfall only measures 66 feet (20 meters) tall and is not as powerful as other waterfalls in the country.
-Nevertheless, it remains one of the most popular waterfalls in Iceland because of its beautiful surroundings and natural formations.
+Hiking enthusiasts will be thrilled with the number of tracks and trails, including one that leads to the beautiful Svartifoss Waterfall.
+This waterfall only measures 66 feet (20 meters) tall and is not as powerful as the other waterfalls in the country.
+Nevertheless, it remains one of the most popular in Iceland because of its stunning hexagonal basalt columns.

-Alternatively, you can opt for a glacier hike, still in Skaftafell.
+In Skaftafell, you can also go on a glacier hike.
 The walk will take you to the top of the Vatnajokull outlet glacier.
-During the hike, you'll be mesmerized by a contrasting scenery, where jet-black sands serve as a backdrop for white glaciers.
+During the hike, you'll be mesmerized by contrasting scenery, where jet-black sands serve as a backdrop for white glaciers.

-Next, you'll head toward the Jokulsarlon glacier lagoon, where you can watch icebergs break from a glacial tongue and float serenely towards the ocean.
+Next, you'll head toward the iconic Jokulsarlon Glacier Lagoon, where you can watch icebergs break from a glacial tongue and float serenely toward the ocean.
 The lagoon has a maximum depth of 814 feet (248 meters), making it Iceland's deepest lake.

 After enjoying the lagoon, head to Diamond Beach.
-Also known as Breidamerkursandur, Diamond Beach is almost 3,000 feet (900 meters) from the Jokulsarlon glacier lagoon.
+Also known as Breidamerkursandur, Diamond Beach is just half a mile (900 meters) from the Jokulsarlon Glacier Lagoon.
 It features icebergs that wash up on the black sands, creating a sparkling effect that resembles a diamond.

 Read more